MBM Motorsports: Car No. 61 history

 In the Food City 300 at Bristol, the No. 42 car was renumbered to No. 61 in a partnership with Hattori Racing Enterprises; Timmy Hill drove the No. 61 to a career-best seventh.

-In 2020, Timmy Hill drove most races in the #61, with Austin Hill and Finchum returning.
-At Kansas, Austin Hill another top 5 finish, finishing 5th.
+In 2020, Timmy Hill drove most races in the No. 61, with Austin Hill and Finchum returning.
+At Kansas, Austin Hill earned another top-five finish, finishing fifth.

-In 2021, Robby Lyons, Stephen Leicht, and Chad Finchum drive for the first 4 races of the season.
+In 2021, Robby Lyons, Stephen Leicht, and Chad Finchum drove for the first four races of the season.
 At Phoenix, David Starr moved from the 13 to the 61 to run most races.
-Austin Hill himself drove for 5 races.
+Austin Hill drove for five races.
 Matt Jaskol, Boris Said, C. J. McLaughlin, Bubba Wallace, Loris Hezemans, and Timmy Hill drove the 61 for one race.
 The 61 did not return in 2022.

 Car No. 61 results

 Car No. 66 history

-The team fielded to No. 66 for 2018 season, with Timmy Hill driving.
-At the 2018 Coca-Cola Firecracker 250, Hill finished seventh, his best finish since 2012 (both at Daytona).
-Chad Finchum, who usually ran the No. 40, switched to No. 66 at Homestead-Miami Speedway as Long was in the No. 40.
+The team began fielding the No. 66 at the start of the 2018 season, with Timmy Hill driving.
+At the 2018 Coca-Cola Firecracker 250, Hill finished seventh, his best finish since 2012.
+Chad Finchum, who usually ran the No. 40, switched to No. 66 at Homestead-Miami Speedway, as Long was in the No. 40.

-In 2020, Hill kicked off the season with a 3rd-place finish at Daytona.
-Hill also got two other top-20 finishes, at Talladega and Charlotte Roval.
+In 2020, Hill kicked off the season with a thrd-place finish at Daytona.
+Hill also got two other top-twenty finishes, at Talladega and Charlotte Roval.

 In 2021, Hill was announced to drive the No. 66 full-time.
-However, Matt Jaskol drove for 4 races, David Starr for 11 races, C. J. McLaughlin for one race, Jason White for 2 superspeedway races, and Loris Hezemans for one race.
+However, Matt Jaskol drove for 4 races, David Starr for 11 races, C. J. McLaughlin for one race, Jason White for two superspeedway races, and Loris Hezemans for one race.

 In 2022, Timmy Hill was originally going to return to the No. 66 for Daytona, but J. J. Yeley had more sponsorship.
 He had continued for the following few races.
-Later on, in a Twitter post, MBM announced that J. J. Yeley will drive the No. 66 full-time.
+Later on, in a Twitter post, MBM announced that J. J. Yeley would drive the No. 66 full-time.